lehmando14/seq2seq_forecasting/readme.txt

 The core functionality is explained in the main.ipynb file.

-See requirements.txt for the required modules.
+See requirements.txt for the required libraries.